Palibrix/Bavovniatko/README.md

 5. [ ] Save: select parts and drones for ease access in the future.
 You also can create item groups (like music playlists)
 6. [ ] Create: create drones from parts and see if parts are compatible with each other
 7. [ ] Review: comment any Part or Drone
-8. [ ] Compare: compare parts of the same type: motors, frames etc.
+8. [ ] Compare: compare parts of the same type: motors, frames, and so on
 9. [ ] Chat: ask specific questions about any part or answer them
 10. [ ] Share: share drones you built.
 You also can share videos with drones you built